ElectroPlan Helpful Hints and How-To’s

 - Border Line Colour

-- Text Font and Size for Customer and Plan Details.
+- Text Font and Size for Company details, Project Name, Reference and Date.

 - Logo positioning, Left, Right, No Logos.

 - Logo graphic files – These more image types are supported – JPG/PNG/GIF/BMP/TIF

 As you make changes to the layout the screen show more or less what the plan design will look like.